tanrax/maza-ad-blocking/README.md

 ## A command to squash all ads in all browsers

-Like Pi-hole but local and using your operating system
+Like Pi-hole but local and using your operating system.

 Simple, native and efficient **local ad blocker**.
 Bash script compatible with **MacOS**, **Linux** and **BSD**.